7RU7H/Archive/Brain-Hacking/Problem-Solving/Rabbitholes.md

 **Authorial Note**: I will return to this to make some Rabbithole memetic that is funny (therefore memorable) and importantly useful.
+Also more work for both
+- PWK200
+- PWK300 and any other I will end up doing

 *Simplifying* and adding to this further:
 - Spin plates and time is just a number...